 For the hair, she uses a single Chameleon Pen.
 Cathy uses short strokes to add in the darker colors before infusing her pen and working in longer strokes to blend in the lighter and mid tones.
 It's amazing how all of this - the highlights, low-lights and shading - can be created with a limited range of colors.

 To see more of Cathy's brilliant work, head over to her official Facebook page.

 Devin Kurtz (aka "TamberElla") demonstrates the variation that can be created with our pens, using a gradient technique.
 She focuses on realism and semi-realism, but also occasionally dabbles in more of a manga approach.
-Take a look at how she creates variety in skin tones and looks here.
+Take a look at this video showing how she creates variety in skin tones and looks.
 Her Tumblr and Instagram are pretty amazing too.